-For all companies, hiring the person with the right personality for the job is important, both from the standpoint of how the person will fit into the company and from the standpoint as to how the person will represent them company.
+For all companies, hiring the person with the right personality for the job is important, both from the standpoint of how the person will fit into the company and from the standpoint about how the person will represent them company.
 To use the experience from this one disastrous hire, the hiring company and employed the following techniques.

 First, we had future applicants illustrate how they actually work.
 They brought in samples of work completed, performed tasks as demonstration, spent time in the office to respond to activities around the office.

 Second, we did reference checks of three types: peers, supervisors, clients.

 Third, we looked more closely at where the applicant had worked before.
 This particular person had sales experience, but he had never worked at a company that provided sales training.